149 Route du Mont Dardon

 Research & Activities:

-A focus for my work in Europe (now based in Sweden) is as Executive Director of the History and Future of People on Earth (IHOPE), a global network of researchers and research projects using integrative frameworks to study human and Earth system history and our species’ future.
-IHOPE’s long-term, human-scale perspective unites Earth system science with the social sciences, the humanities, and communities of practice.
+A focus for my work in Europe is as Executive Director of the Integrated History and Future of People on Earth (IHOPE), a global network of researchers and research projects using integrative frameworks to study human and Earth system history and our species’ future.
+IHOPE’s long-term, human-scale, complex systems perspective unites Earth system science with the social sciences, the humanities, and communities of practice.
 The IHOPE project office is hosted by Uppsala University in Sweden.
 Visit IHOPE here: www.ihopenet.org